phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 # Basic steps to create a new observable
 There are three main steps that need to be performed to introduce a new observable to an existing analysis:
 1. Create and write the observable class including a source and header file.
-This is the main part of the observable creation where the actual calculation of the desired quantity will enter.
+This is the main part of the observable creation where the actual calculation of the desired quantity needs to be implemented.
 In this hands-on exercise the helper script [wizard.py](https://gitlab.cern.ch/atlas-caf/CAFCore/blob/master/QFramework/share/TQObservable/wizard.py) is used for these purposes.
 In general it is also a good idea to look at already defined observable classes and start from those as a baseline to implement your own observable.
 2. Create dedicated python snippet for instantiating the class and adding it to the observable database.
 3. Implement observable in analysis flow in terms of histograms, cuts, weights, etc.